jorisvink/litany/README.md

 This is an end-to-end encrypted and peer-to-peer chat program using the sanctum protocol as its transport layer.

+For details on how the underlying tunnels works see
+<a href="https://github.com/jorisvink/sanctum/blob/master/docs/crypto.md">docs/crypto.md</a> in the sanctum repository.

 ## Features

 Litany supports having one-to-one or group conversations.
 The litany